LiquidSmokeX64/coffee/README.md

 **Features of CoffeeLinux:**

+- **Minimal or Live GUI Installer Isos**: Two ways to install depending on your PCs needs or personal preference.
+(LiveGUI version recommended for Handheld PCs)
+                                          (Note: Live GUI Iso must be created manually via CoffeeLinux Manager due to Github upload size restrictions.)

-- **Command Line installation**:  Simple easy to use universal installer without all that flashy unneeded GUI to cause problems.
-(Trust me it's better this way.)
+- **Terminal/Shell script based OS Installation Procedure**:  Simple easy to use universal installer without all that flashy nonsense to cause problems or make mistakes.

 - **Zen Kernel**: A more focused kernel to get the most out of your gaming experience.